chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_deployment.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This section will cover everything you need to do in preparation for deploying **Chef for OpenStack**.
+This section will cover everything you need to do in preparation for deploying |chef openstack|.

 .. list-table::
    :widths: 150 450